by Peter Q. George

 The MPATI project began as an experiment in 1959 and began actual telecasting in 1961, funded through the combination of a $4.55 million grant from the Ford Foundation and other corporate and private gifts.
 The stations were located inside two DC-6AB aircraft based at the Purdue University Airport in West Lafayette, Indiana.
 The aircraft would fly for six to eight hours at an altitude of 23,000 feet (about 4½ miles up) and take a 20-minute figure-eight station centered over Montpelier, Indiana.
 From this height, the coverage area was approximately 200 miles in diameter, including the Detroit and Chicago metropolitan areas.

 The origins of the MPATI project date back to the mid-1940s.
 The line-of-sight problem that only allowed broadcasters to send signals from ground-based receivers plagued early television.
 Yet, in 1944, Westinghouse engineer Charles Noble discovered a solution to this problem.
 A plane flying at an altitude of 25,000 feet could "see" with a radius of 225 miles, many times more than conventional ground transmitter sites could.
 Noble's idea was to equip planes with broadcast equipment that would allow them to transmit signals to a larger audience.
 It was called "Stratovision".
+In fact, when the FCC proposed a new television allocations table in June 1948 using the existing VHF channels Westinghouse proposed that channel 8 not be assigned within a radius of 200 miles of Pittsburgh, as it planned to apply for both commercial and experimental use of Stratosphere in that area.

 Educational television, on the other hand, still lacked the means to send duplicated programming to a large area.
 In 1958, Westinghouse contacted Philip Coomb, executive director of education for the Ford Foundation, who was very enthusiastic about using Stratovision for educational purposes.